scomsjw/SD-PHP-Four/Assessment_Exercises.md

 * Add PHP code so that when the user enters a search term and clicks 'Search' results.php displays the search term they have entered.
 * Look at the lecture examples for advice on how you can use this search term to query a database and display films with titles that match the search term.

-## There's more
-* We haven't looked at writing PHP for key actions such as create, update or delete.
-These are also demonstrated in the lecture examples.
-You won't need these for Assignment 1, but may need them for Assignment 3.
-* Using the above examples as a basis you are now in a position to attempt the assignment.
-See the Assignment Worksheet under Assignments on Brightspace for a suggested workflow.